Winterizing Winterizing — Can I Cover Pool After Shocking? When It's Safe to Cover

 Scenario 2: SLAM Process (Shock Level And Maintain)

-If you're performing a SLAM to clear algae or other contamination, do not cover the pool until the process is complete.
+If you're performing a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → to clear algae or other contamination, do not cover the pool until the process is complete.
 The SLAM method requires:

 2. Keeping the pool uncovered for maximum UV exposure and circulation

-4. Continuing until you pass the Overnight Chlorine Loss Test (OCLT)
+4. Continuing until combined chlorine (CC) drops to 0.5 ppm or less and you pass the Overnight Chlorine Loss Test (OCLT)

-5. Only after completing SLAM and FC drops to normal levels should you consider covering
+5. Only after completing SLAM and FC drops to the target range for your CYA level should you consider covering

 Scenario 3: Emergency Algae Treatment